wolfSSL/wolfssl/IDE/ECLIPSE/MICRIUM/README.md

 wolfSSL supports a compile-time user configurable options in the `IDE/ECLIPSE/MICRIUM/user_settings.h` file.

-The `wolfsslRunTests.c` example application provides a simple function to run the selected examples at compile time through the following four #defines in user_settings.h.
+The `wolfsslRunTests.c` example application provides a simple function to run the selected testApps at compile time through the following four #defines in user_settings.h.

 ```
        1. #define WOLFSSL_WOLFCRYPT_TEST